-Can someone explain the nervous system and synapses (AQA B1)Watch
+Can someone explain the nervous system and synapses (AQA B1)Watch this thread

 Sensory Neurones (the neurone cells that are affects by a stimulus and produce a electrical signal)